Text size: A-A+

 Township Trustees

-Chris Mucher, Miami Township TrusteeChris Mucher Appointed Board of Trustees November 1996, Elected 1997.
+Chris Mucher, Miami Township TrusteeChris Mucher Appointed to the Board of Trustees in November 1996, and first elected in 1997.
 Re-elected to a four-year term in 1999 and again in 2003, 2007, 2011, 2015 and 2019.
-42-year resident of Miami Township.
-Married 41 years, wife Cynthia, daughter Christen, sons Stephen and Michael.
+A 42-year-resident of Miami Township, Chris has been married 41 years to his wife Cynthia, and they have three children: daughter Christen, and sons Stephen and Michael.
 Phone: (h) 767-1391. cmucher@miamitownship.net

 Township Fiscal Officer